unicef-drp/GeoSight-OS-Documentation/src/developer/setup/setup-generic/cloning.md

 📒**Which branch to use?**: Note that we deploy our staging work from the `main` branch and our production environment from the release tag.
 If you are planning on contributing improvements to the project, please submit them against the `main` branch.

-🪧 Now that you have the docker and cloned the project, move on to the [code preparation](code-preparation.md).
+> 🪧 Now that you have the docker and cloned the project, move on to the [configuration](configuration.md).